This article will help you understand the pros and cons of incorporating your business in Canada.

 For example, Bob The Bathtub Baron drives around in his van repairing and refinishing bathtubs.
 He has a spouse and two adult children who are not interested in going into the bathtub repair business.

 We can assume the business is not being built to sell, it is in a low-risk industry, and the business just earns enough for Bob to live on and save for retirement.

-Summary: Owner-operated businesses, where the owner really is the entire business, see limited benefits from incorporating.
+Summary: Owner-operated businesses, where the owner truly is the entire business, will see less benefits from incorporating.
 The downsides of incorporating may outweigh benefits in this scenario.